marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

   -t ${HAB_KEYS}/SRK_1_2_3_4_table.bin
 ```

-The SHA256 hash is created and can be inspected as follows (**WARNING**: this
+The SHA256 hash is created and can be inspected as follows:

-is just an example, your hash will differ and should be used in the following
+> :warning: the `aabbccdd..eeffaabb` value is just an an example, your hash will
-instructions instead):
+> differ.

 ```
 hexdump -C ${HAB_KEYS}/SRK_1_2_3_4_fuse.bin